VUIIS/dax/docs/processors.rst

 --------------------
 inputs
 --------------------
 The **inputs** section defines the files and parameters to be prepared for the pipeline.
-Currently, the only subsections of inputs supported are **default** and **xnat**.
+Currently, the only subsections of inputs supported are **defaults** and **xnat**.

-The default subsection can contain paths to local resources such as singularity containers, local codebases, local data to be used by the pipeline.
+The **defaults** subsection can contain paths to local resources such as singularity containers, local codebases, local data to be used by the pipeline.
 It can essentially contain any value that needs to be passed directly to the **command** template (see below).

 The **xnat** section defines the files, directories or values that are extracted from XNAT and passed to the command.
 Currently, the subsections of **xnat** that are supported are **scans**, **assessors**, **attrs**, and **filters**.
 Each of these subsections contains an array with a specific set of fields for each item in the array.